morganesque/ghijklmno/src/jekyll/_posts/2012-06-10-my-delicious-bookmarks.markdown

 <p>Even bookmarks themselves seem a strange breed when you really look at them.
 Always slightly illusive in their purpose.
 Always fighting that battle with the search-engine for speed of use and actual utility.
 Do I actually want to curate a gallery of bookmarks and prune and cut them into some kind of shape or form?
 Would that be of use as anything other than self-expression?
 Should I simply be posting these things directly to Twitter instead now as &ldquo;hey look at this&rdquo; or more simply &ldquo;this is where I currently am&rdquo; (a web analogy for location).</p>

 <h3>And So?</h3>
 I think I would like to see Delicious try and find ways to feed back my usage to me.
 I&rsquo;m not sure if what I&rsquo;ve done would really be the right way (although I am a sucker for colourful graphs!) but I can&rsquo;t help feeling there must be something in it.
 I think in general though there is a question over what we're doing when we add to services like this.
-Whether that's just something we need to work out for ourselves or whether it has wider implications for the way services like Delicious allow us not just to see what we've done, but to draw meaning (and therefore value) back from it; it will surely be more and more important in the future.</p>
+Whether that&#8217;s just something we need to work out for ourselves or whether it has wider implications for the way services like Delicious allow us not just to see what we&#8217;ve done, but to draw meaning (and therefore value) back from it; it will surely be more and more important in the future.</p>